jsquyres/ompi-sphinx-dist/docs/index.rst

 Open MPI version |ompi_ver|, in the series |ompi_series|.

-That's all there is, folks!
+That\'s all there is, folks!